fmi/java-course/homeworks/01-mini-outlook/README.md

      *                                     or the priority of the rule is not within the expected range
      * @throws AccountNotFoundException    if the account does not exist
      * @throws FolderNotFoundException     if the folder does not exist
-     * @throws RuleAlreadyDefinedException if the rule definition contains a rule/condition that already exists */ void addRule(String accountName, String folderPath, String ruleDefinition, int priority);
+     * @throws RuleAlreadyDefinedException if the rule definition contains a rule *condition* that already exists,
+     * e.g. a rule definition contains `subject-includes` twice, or any other condition more than once.
+     */
+    void addRule(String accountName, String folderPath, String ruleDefinition, int priority);